Preamble

 Section 2: New Organization Affiliation and Recognition

-• A. Any prospective student organization requesting affiliation with Greek Council must first meet with the Office of Student Engagement to review the Student Organization Handbook Procedures, in particular the Greek Organization Requirements.
+• Any prospective student organization requesting affiliation with Greek Council must first meet with the Office of Student Engagement to review the Student Organization Handbook Procedures, in particular the Greek Organization Requirements.

-• B. Upon working with the Office of Student Engagement and completing necessary items for becoming a Greek organization, the student organization may formally petition affiliation with Greek Council by attending a meeting of the General Session.
+• Upon working with the Office of Student Engagement and completing necessary items for becoming a Greek organization, the student organization may formally petition affiliation with Greek Council by attending a meeting of the General Session.

 Section 3: Provisional Period of Membership